-Prerequisite: 120 Visual Communications
+Prerequisite: 101 Introduction to Visual Art

 A course designed to study special areas of interest in Communication that are not available in the regular undergraduate course offerings.
 Credit may be repeated if the topic is different.

 301 Journalism I

 A course which introduces the values, strategies, and skills of written and broadcast reporting.